-An academic plan is the first step toward creating your one-of-a-kind college experience.
+A four year plan is the first step toward creating your one-of-a-kind college experience.
 This guide was created to help you navigate each year of college, so you can make the most of your experience and find success during your time at Binghamton University.
-These are only suggestions, and each student's academic plan is unique.
-Having a well-developed academic plan ensures that you’re in control of your time here at Binghamton —choosing the classes you need, exploring subjects you love, and graduating on time.
+These are only suggestions, and each student's plan is unique.
+Having a well-developed four year plan ensures that you’re in control of your time here at Binghamton —choosing the classes you need, exploring subjects you love, and graduating on time.

 Resources to help you create your own Four Year Plan: